-Assessment Type

-Formal Examination

-Purpose

-To assess the students' knowledge and understanding of corporate finance theories and concepts and their applications.
+Assessment Type Purpose Description Formal Examination To assess the students' knowledge and understanding of business theories or concepts.

-Description

 The examination also determines the students' ability to assess the importance of finance and risk, and allows the students to demonstrate their understanding of advance theoretical and practical knowledge relevant to business finance.

-Students demonstrate their comprehension of corporate finance theories/concepts through the critical analysis of hypothetical corporate finance scenario problems and the use of basic financial mathematics to solve both qualitative and quantitative questions and deliver accurate outcomes.
+Students demonstrate their comprehension of business finance theories/concepts through the critical analysis of hypothetical business finance scenario problems and the use of basic financial mathematics to solve both qualitative and quantitative questions and deliver accurate outcomes.
 This course has a RESTRICTED OPEN BOOK examination.
 A memory aid is permitted.
 The memory aid is a single double sided A4 sheet of handwritten or typed notes for use during the examination.
 Note: memory aids must be left on the examination table and cannot be removed from the examination venue.

 Weighting 50%

 Length 120 minutes

 Due Date Formal Examination Period

 Submission Method Formal Examination

 Assessment Criteria The following criteria will be assessed:

-- Relevance to the questions
+Relevance to the questions

-- Accuracy of information/argument
+Accuracy of information/argument

-- Clarity of expression
+Clarity of expression

-Return Method Feedback Provided Not Return
+Return Method Not Return

-No Feedback.
+Feedback Provided No Feedback.
 Examination scripts will not be returned to students.
 Final examination scripts will be made available for review by students, upon request, in a controlled and monitored setting.
 Students are required to make requests, directly to the relevant course coordinator.
 Completed examination scripts are kept by the Newcastle Business School for a period of six (6) months only, from the relevant fully graded date.
 Requests made after the six (6) month period cannot be considered.

 SYLLABUS

-Course Content

-Topics in the course include but are not limited to the following:

-- 1. Identifying corporate objectives
+Course Content Topics in the course include but are not limited to the following: 1.
+Identifying corporate objectives 2.
+Introduction to the control market on courses of finance and investment

 - 2. Introduction to the capital market as sources of finance and investment

 - 3. Alternatives sources of finance

 - 4. Dividend payout decisions

 - 5. Capital structures

 - 6. Cost of capital

 - 7. Time value of money and financial mathematics

 - 8. Evaluation of investment projects

 - 9. Concept of risk

 - 10. Risk management and pricing of risky assets.